pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 {{  vars.product }} on vSphere with NSX Policy API also supports provisioning, managing, and securing Kubernetes cluster deployments using a VRF gateway.

 As shown in the diagram below, instead of using one or more T0 routers, clusters are isolated behind a VRF gateway.
-The Shared Tier-0 router handles traffic between the TKGI management network and the vSphere standard network where vCenter and NSX Manager are deployed.
+The Shared Tier-0 router handles traffic between the {{ vars.product_short }} management network and the vSphere standard network where vCenter and NSX Manager are deployed.
 Using Tenant VRF Tier-0 gateways to connect to the Shared Tier-0, Kubernetes clusters are deployed in complete isolation on tenant networks.